Enjoy sex like you used to

 Another study found that men for whom masturbation is more pleasurable than sex may continue to maintain unusual masturbation techniques, including those that apply extra pressure to the penis and reduce its sensitivity level.

-It’s possible that for some men, death grip syndrome is a secondary condition, and they’re gripping too hard for a reason, like reduced sensitivity due to medications or medical conditions.
+For some men, gripping too hard during masturbation may be a response to underlying issues, like reduced sensitivity due to medications or medical conditions.

 Medications